cloudflare/cloudflare-docs/products/logs/src/content/logpull/understanding-the-basics/index.md

 ## Data retention period

-You can query for logs starting from 1 minute in the past (relative to the actual time that you're making the query) and going back at least 3 days and up to 7 days.
+You can query for logs starting from 1 minute in the past (relative to the actual time that you make the query) and going back at least 3 days and up to 7 days.